Inquest told ‘miscommunication’ may have seen girl with allergy given cows’ milk

 Hannah Jacobs, 13, died within hours of taking one sip of a Costa Coffee hot chocolate on February 8 2022, East London Coroner’s Court was told.

-Urmi Akter took the order for the takeaway drinks from Hannah’s mother Abimbola Duyile who has previously told the hearing that her “anger gave way to terror” after her child’s reaction to the drink.
+Urmi Akter took the order for the takeaway drinks from Hannah’s mother Abimbola Duyile, who has previously told the hearing her “anger gave way to terror” after her child’s reaction to the drink.

 Ms Akter used her legal right, under coroners’ rules, not to answer a series of questions that could be seen as incriminating as she gave evidence at the inquest on Tuesday.
 They related to her training, understanding, knowledge and actions as she was being given the order.

-The court has heard that Hannah suffered an “immediate reaction” after a just one sip of the takeaway drink that her mother bought before attending a dentist appointment at 11am.
-Hannah was declared dead by 1pm that day, her family’s lawyers said.
+The court has heard Hannah suffered an “immediate reaction” after just one sip of the takeaway drink that her mother bought before attending a dentist appointment at 11am.
+Hannah was declared dead by 1pm that day.

+A post-mortem examination found Hannah died after suffering from a hypersensitve anaphylactic reaction triggered by an ingredient in her hot chocolate that caused an allergic response.

 The inquest has heard there is a factual dispute about the order and Ms Duyile says she asked for two soya hot chocolates and asked staff to thoroughly clean the equipment.